sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/package-repos.md

 2. **Allow filters**: only package repositories or versions matching these filters (that don't match a block filter) will be synced.

 Having no configured _allow_ filters implicitly allows everything. _Block_ filters have priority over _allow_ filters (a blocked package or version will not be synced even if it is explicitly allowed).

+Package repository filter updates may require a few minutes to propagate through the system.
+The blocked status of a package repository will be updated in the UI and the relevant external service may add or remove repositories after syncing (visible in the site-admin page for the external service).